ftballguy45/mssql-mcp/README.md

 ## Usage Notes

+### Dynamic Server Connection
+All tools accept an optional `server` parameter that allows you to connect to different SQL Server instances without changing the MCP server configuration:

+- **Default behavior**: If `server` is not provided, the tool uses the server from the `CONNECTION_STRING` environment variable.
+- **Override server**: Pass a `server` parameter to connect to a different SQL Server instance.

+Example prompts:
+- "List databases" (uses default server)
+- "List databases on server 'myserver.database.windows.net'" (connects to Azure SQL)
+- "List tables in database 'mydb' on server 'localhost\\SQLEXPRESS'" (connects to SQL Express)

 ### Database Operations
 - **CreateDatabase**: Creates a new database on the SQL Server instance.
-The connection string's database is used for the initial connection, but operations are performed against the new database.
 - **DropDatabase**: Drops an existing database.
 Use with caution as this is a destructive operation.
 - **ListDatabases**: Lists all user databases on the SQL Server instance (excludes system databases: master, tempdb, model, msdb).
 Returns database name, ID, creation date, state, recovery model, and size in MB.